by Robyn Stewart, former financial aid officer at College of the Holy Cross

 Many families are hopeful that their student’s athletic skills will be their golden ticket to a full ride.
 The truth is, some “head count” sports—like football and men’s basketball at the Division 1 level—are sometimes able to offer full scholarships.
 Full-ride scholarships are also available for women in the following sports: basketball, volleyball, tennis, and gymnastics.
 Other sports are called “equivalency” sports, and the available scholarships for each team are divided up among many players.
 There aren’t any restrictions about how many athletes can receive money, and awards are distributed however a coach determines.
-The average athletic scholarship in 2015/16 was just under $12,000, and, in total, only 2.3% of college students received any sports funding at all.
+The average D1 athletic scholarship in 2019/20 was around $18,000 and D2 scholarship more like $7,000.
+And while 7% of high school athletes end up playing varsity sports in college, most play at the Division 3 level, where athletic scholarships are prohibited.
+Less than 2% of high school athletes will participate in D1 athletics, where significant scholarship funding is in the realm of possibility. any sports funding at all.
 So again, the stats aren’t in your favor.

 All in all, while full-ride scholarships are not as elusive as that magical unicorn, they are hard to come by.
 Our advice, therefore, is to prepare for college costs to the extent that you’re able to and save what you can.
 Utilize Net Price Calculators and apply strategically to colleges that may be willing to offer you more funding.
 You won’t regret being prepared, and, if your fairy tale scholarship does come to be, you’ll have funding to spare to launch your next adventure on the other side of that college rainbow.